Model Swarms: Collaborative Search to Adapt LLM Experts via Swarm Intelligence

 This paper introduces Model-GLUE, a holistic Large Language Models scaling guideline.

-We benchmark existing scaling techniques, especially selective merging, and variants of mixture.
+Our work starts with a benchmarking of existing LLM scaling techniques, especially selective merging, and variants of mixture.

-Our methodology involves the clustering of mergeable models and optimal merging strategy selection, and the integration of clusters.
+Our methodology involves the clustering of mergeable models and optimal merging strategy selection, and the integration of clusters through a model mixture.

 arXiv Detail & Related papers (2024-10-07T15:55:55Z) - Pooling And Attention: What Are Effective Designs For LLM-Based Embedding Models?
 [18.990655668481075]